zeebe-io/enhancements/ZEP001-triage-process.md

 A partially triaged issue contains the necessary information for the issue to be fully triaged, as well as:

-- a type label (e.g. bug, feature request)
+- a type label (e.g. bug, enhancement, etc.)
-- a scope label (e.g. broker, clients/java)
+- a scope label (e.g. broker, clients/java, etc.)

 Type labels help to better prioritize issues, and together with scope labels, help contributors and authors alike to better narrow down what needs to be discussed, what information needs to be gathered, etc.